jkoo0604/Django_LoginRegistration/README.md

 # Login & Registration

-### A Django project with login/registration forms with validations
+### A Django project with login/registration forms and validations
 ##### From the Python (Django) stack at Coding Dojo